GuilhermeM2002/E-commerce-Backend-System/README.md

 # E-commerce Backend System

-Este repositório contém o código-fonte de um sistema backend para um e-commerce.
-O projeto foi desenvolvido utilizando Java e Spring Framework, com suporte para microsserviços, mensagens assíncronas e persistência de dados em MySQL.
+This repository contains the source code for an e-commerce backend system.
+The project was developed using Java and the Spring Framework, with support for microservices, asynchronous messaging, and data persistence in MySQL.

 ---

-## Tecnologias Utilizadas
+## Technologies Used

 - **Java 17**
 - **Spring Framework**
   - Spring Boot
   - Spring Data JPA
   - Spring Cloud OpenFeign
   - Spring Cloud Netflix Eureka
   - ...
 - **MySQL**
 - **Apache Kafka**
-- **Docker e Docker Compose**
+- **Docker and Docker Compose**

 ---

-## Arquitetura do Sistema
+## System Architecture

-O sistema utiliza uma arquitetura baseada em microsserviços, com as seguintes características principais:
+The system follows a microservices-based architecture with the following key features:

-1. **Microsserviços**:
+1. **Microservices**:
-   Cada funcionalidade principal (pedidos, produtos, clientes) está separada em serviços independentes.
+   Each main functionality (orders, products, customers) is separated into independent services.

-2. **Comunicação assíncrona**:
+2. **Asynchronous Communication**:
-   Mensagens entre microsserviços são trocadas via **Apache Kafka**.
+   Messages between microservices are exchanged via **Apache Kafka**.

-3. **Comunicação síncrona**:
+3. **Synchronous Communication**:
-   Utilizamos **OpenFeign** para chamadas HTTP entre os microsserviços.
+   **OpenFeign** is used for HTTP calls between microservices.

-4. **Registro e Descoberta**:
+4. **Service Discovery and Registration**:
-   Microsserviços se registram e são descobertos dinamicamente via **Eureka Server**.
+   Microservices are dynamically registered and discovered via **Eureka Server**.

-5. **Persistência de Dados**:
+5. **Data Persistence**:
-   Banco de dados **MySQL**, acessado através do Spring Data JPA.
+   **MySQL** database accessed through Spring Data JPA.

-6. **Containerização**:
+6. **Containerization**:
-   Todo o ambiente é orquestrado via **Docker Compose**.
+   The entire environment is orchestrated using **Docker Compose**.